Your health is the most important asset you have, and health insurance coverage is a close second.

 COBRA Coverage Ends in 36 Months

-If you have questions about the impact of preexisting conditions on obtaining new health insurance once the COBRA coverage expires, you should contact someone who is knowledgeable about the different kinds of health insurance plans available in your area.
+If you have questions about obtaining new health insurance once the COBRA coverage expires, you should contact someone who is knowledgeable about the different kinds of health insurance plans available in your area, or go online.

 Note: This information is not to be considered legal advice to create an attorney-client relationship.
 Laws and practices vary from state to state.
 Taking legal information out of context generally has negative consequences.
 If you have questions relating to your particular matter, you should contact an attorney in your state for advice.